 Naturally, there is no advance payment, you will just be writing the book in the hope of selling copies and eventually getting paid for the long hours of writing.

 You can design your own book cover, choose fonts and print size and decide how many copies to print.
 You might even need duplicators that can help you to print larger volumes (or a specific number) at a smaller budget.
 You are the boss here!
 So, go for the ones that save you space, time, and money.
-That said, you can choose the finish and as well as the binding that you prefer.
-Many decide to go with perfect bound books and companies who can be found on sites similar to https://www.printivity.com/books/perfect-bound-books are able to help authors with this.
+That said, you can choose the finish and select the binding that you prefer.
+Many could decide to go with perfect bound books and companies that can be found on sites similar to https://www.printivity.com/books/perfect-bound-books are able to help authors with this.
 Alternatively, some people choose to go with Amazon, as you can have the smallest number of copies printed.

 Once your book is ready, it will be up to you to find bookstore willing to put your book on display.
 You will also have to craft your own marketing drive, however, this can be an enjoyable and creative process.
 If you do find yourself struggling with marketing, you could get in touch with someone like Victorious, who have the knowledge and expertise to help you make a splash online and get your potential readers to visit your site and, hopefully, buy your book.